UXSoc/uxsoc-apps-cms/src/pages/index.md

           Advocacy selling of UX branded merchandise to promote organizational culture and complete the look for the "Mafia" mentality.
         title: 'Finance: La Familia'
+      - description: >-
+          Learning Front-end & Back-end Development during the workshops to be conducted and working on multiple Engineering projects can really be toxic and taxing for students.
+Thus, an anti-burnout policy should be top most priority.
+        title: 'UXDev: Anti-Burnout Policy for Engineering'
+      - description: >-
+          An online mentorship system for UXers to bond, connect, and learn from one another in our Discord community.
+Game nights, netflix parties, and learning channels are open for everyone to enjoy.
+        title: 'HR: Virtual UXSoc Family'
+      - description: >-
+          Aside from the UX workshops that aim to solidify your foundations in design, User Experience Society is also known for its strong mentorship culture.
+To further complement the workshops, UXDC will have a year-long mentorship program that aims to solidify aspiring designers’ knowledge and skill in UX Design while establishing a close-knit bond with everyone.
+Get help from our mentors, UXSoc Alumni, and more through our mentorship initiatives!
+        title: 'UXDC: Mentorship'
+      - description: >-
+          UX-related short clips, UX-based games, applications, books, or basically anything UX related will be shared and posted in the UXSoc page to engage members to try and learn something new.
+        title: 'Events: UX How To'
+      - description: >-
+          Build up your network and connect with other designers!
+Have a chance to interact with industry professionals as they share their expertise and experiences in the tech and design field.
+Along the way, you might even get to catch an internship opportunity or two.
+        title: 'Externals: Mentorship and Networking Opportunities'
+      - description: >-
+          As a way to uplift members and showcase our pride, we will be accepting design submissions for different types of content such as digital art, photography, animations, videography, UX/UI design concepts, and the like.
+From these submissions, a handful will be picked and featured on official UXSoc platforms to promote art and inspire others to keep creating.
+        title: 'Marketing: Featured Submissions'
+      - description: >-
+          Learn the skills that will refine your documents into tip-top shape for your organization snd your personal life.
+With bi-weekly learning sessions, learn more about best practices in document/project set-up and management, content auditing, effective writing and pristine documentation systems.
+Here, the way you’ll manage your files will never be the same again.
+        title: 'Secretariat: Document Auditing and Efficiency'
     description: Projects
     positions: []
     title: Projects